-Take a deep breath and relax your body, check in with your belly, listen to what your body is telling you (use the Hunger Scale)
+- Breathe and belly check for hunger and fullness before you eat.
+Take a deep breath and relax your belly.
+Check in with your belly and listen to what your body is telling you.
+To help when you check with your belly, use the Hunger Scale on the next page.

-Notice the color of the food, the smell, the texture, etc.
+- Assess your food.
+Notice the color of the food, its smell, the texture and more.

-Putting down your fork or spoon between bites, pausing and taking breath between bites, chewing your food completely.
+- Slow down.
+Put down your fork or spoon between bites.
+Pause and take a breath between bites.
+Chew your food completely.

-Pay attention to the sensations as you chew your food, notice variety of tastes registered inside your mouth and whether you enjoy what you are eating.
+- Chew your food thoroughly.
+Pay attention to the sensations as you chew your food.
+Notice the variety of tastes inside your mouth and whether you enjoy what you are eating.

-Take time to choose food that you really like and that would satisfy you right now
+- Savor your food.
+Take time to choose food you really like and that would satisfy you right now.

-By using all of your senses, you will appreciate all of the characteristics of the food and you are more likely to savor the bites, eat slower, digest better and enjoy the meal more.
-If you catch yourself about to eat when you aren’t hungry: grab a glass of water, brush your teeth, leave the kitchen or find something else to do!
+By using all your senses, you will appreciate all the characteristics of the food.
+You are also more likely to saver the bites, eat slower, digest better and enjoy the meal more.
+If you catch yourself about to eat when you are not hungry, grab a glass of water, brush your teeth, leave the kitchen or find something else to do.

-General Rule: Eat when you are hungry.
-Don’t eat when you are not hungry…
+General Rule: The general rule of mindful eating is to eat when you are hungry and not eat when you are not hungry.

 Hunger and Satisfaction Scale

-Use The Hunger Scale to help you determine how hungry or full you are.
-Each time before you eat, ask yourself: “Am I hungry?
-What’s my hunger level now?”
-As you move from the left to the right, you go from extremely hungry (1) to extremely full (10).
+Use the Hunger Scale below to help you determine how hungry or full you are.
+Each time before you eat, ask yourself “Am I hungry?
+What is my hunger level now?”
+At the lower end of the scale, you start at extremely hungry (1) and can move toward extremely full (1).

-- Slightly Hungry – beginning to feel hungry
+- Slightly hungry.
+“I am beginning to feel hungry.”

-- Not Hungry, but not yet satisfied or full
+- Not hungry.
+“I am not hungry, but I am not yet satisfied or full.”

-The best time to eat is when you have signs of physical hunger in form of pangs and stomach growling (3).
+The best time to eat is when you have physical signs of hunger.
+This might feel like hunger pangs or your stomach growling (3 on the Hunger Scale).

-It’s ideal to stop eating when do you feel full (6).
-In other words, it is recommended to be between the#4 and #6 of the Hunger Scale.
+In other words, it is recommended to eat until you fall between 4 and 6 on the Hunger Scale.

 Rev. 12/2020.
 MassGeneral Hospital for Children and Massachusetts General Hospital do not endorse any of the brands listed on this handout.
 This handout is intended to provide health information so that you can be better informed.
 It is not a substitute for medical advice and should not be used to treatment of any medical conditions.